 Data exchanges and standards

-We acknowledge that data divides, including gender data gaps, can lead to inequitable distribution of benefits, the misuse and misinterpretation of data and biased results.
+We acknowledge that data divides, including gender and geographical data gaps, can lead to inequitable distribution of benefits, the misuse and misinterpretation of data and biased results.

 We recognize that common data standards and interoperable data exchanges can increase the accessibility and sharing of data, and help close data divides.
-We will enable open data initiatives that support all stakeholders, including communities and individuals, to utilize and leverage data for their development and wellbeing.
+We will enable open data initiatives that are created and managed by all stakeholders, including communities and individuals, to utilize and leverage data for their development and wellbeing.

 We commit by 2030 to: